42Starfleet/ft_printf/README.md

 To make the Github integration process easier, GitKraken can help quite a bit.

 Read open source code and try to mimic their methods of maintaining a high level of code readability and modularity.

+HOW TO RUN:
+1. Go to the root directory.
+2. Use
+make re; gcc -L. -lftprintf *.c; ./a.out; rm a.out